walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project.](images/Exercise1/reg1.png)

-11. Click on **Login**.
+11. Select **Login**.
 This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled).
 Log in using your Azure credentials.
 Once you have logged in, return to the Azure Migrate Appliance tab and the appliance registration will start automatically.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project as completed.](images/Exercise1/reg2.png)